Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

 ## Exploit:

-Now lets focus on the  lets open a browser with the command:
+Now lets focus on the look at the http server on port 8080, for this we'll open a browser with the command:

       firefox

 - If you are root this may not work, in that case exit to htb-student

-Now navigate the the page:
+Now navigate the page at:

       http://172.16.1.11:8080